Turbidity Control in Sedimentation Columns by Direction Dependent Models: Experimental Results

 \section{Experimental Results}

 The controller was tested under set-point changes and step disturbances in the inflow.
 Figures \ref{Fig:LowHighTurbidity1} and \ref{Fig:LowHighTurbidity2}, show the turbidity at the top of the sedimentation column for four operational points. {In the left image of Fig. \ref{Fig:LowHighTurbidity1}, we show the column with a very low turbidity at the top ($y_k \approx 1\%$).
 This is achieved by having a bigger outflow (at the bottom of the column) than the inflow (at the three quarters of the column).
-However, under these conditions there is no an overflow at the top of the column for water recycling.
+However, under these conditions there is no overflow at the top of the column for water recycling.
 Since the objective of this process is the water recovering, we restring ourselves to bigger values of turbidity where a small overflow is generated (see the other three images in Figs \ref{Fig:LowHighTurbidity1} and \ref{Fig:LowHighTurbidity2}) }.
 Using the proposed PI controller, we can set a desired turbidity and modified in real time according to water requirements.
 There is a trade-off between the amount of water recovered and its turbidity.

 The closed-loop piece-wise behaviour for different references values of turbidity can be seen in Figure \ref{Fig:ClosedLoop1}.
 When the turbidity is increasing the closed-loop system behaves as a first order system with a constant time about $\tau \approx 1\,[min]$ and a static gain $K \approx 1$.
-When the turbidity is decreasing, the closed-loop behaviour is slower than when increasing it and it has a small overshoot.
+When the turbidity is decreasing, the closed-loop behaviour is slower than when increasing it and it has a small overshoot. \jesus{This is mainly due to the fact that we use a single controller for stabilizing a plant that is composed of a piece-wise linear and delayed model that switches between two different models.
+As we point it out in Remark \ref{Rem:Gain-Scheduling}, one could consider a gain-scheduling approach in order to get an improved performance for both models.} \jesusR{We note that the responses depicted in Fig. \ref{Fig:ClosedLoop1} deviate from the numerical simulations presented in Fig. \ref{Fig:Direction}, primarily due to unaccounted nonlinearities and the infinite-dimensional nature of the real phenomena.
+At approximately $5\%$ turbidity, which is close to the operation point for which the model has been identified, one can observe a resemblance between the experimental and numerical responses: a rapid reaction to a positive step and a slower reaction to a negative step.}

+\jesus{In Fig. \ref{Fig:ClosedLoop1ControlSignals}, we show the control signal $u_k$, and the pump drive frequencies $u_k^i$ (input pump) and $u_k^o$ (output pump), where the output one is computed as shown in the block diagram of Fig. \ref{Fig:BlockDiagram}.
+We can see that during the test, the control signals $u_k^i$ and $u_k^o$ remains inside $[0,50]\, [Hz]$, not being saturated.}